Champion lifetime value: An untapped revenue metric for B2B sales and marketing teams

 It’s time to reframe the conversation around B2B sales and marketing.
 It’s not about business-to-business connections; it’s about developing human-to-human relationships.

 Individuals at a company can bring in revenue far beyond their initial participation in the purchasing decision.
 When they take on a new role at a new organization, the buying process repeats.
-Even if they’re not the decision-maker, they can influence and/or refer others.
+They can influence and/or refer others even if they're not the decision-maker.

 Nurturing relationships with individual champions is a sensible strategy for extending the lifetime value of your CRM contacts.
 Previous customers are your most likely buyers because they already understand your product and the value it brings